GWarfare/Loading-Screen/README.md

-# Loading-Screen
+# GWarfare-Loading-Screen

-A custom loading screen for the GWarfare Garry's Mod server, hosted on GitHub Pages.
+A performant, custom loading screen for the GWarfare Garry's Mod server.

+Built with HTML, CSS, and JavaScript to provide a fast and perfectly smooth loading animation for players.
+Hosted via GitHub Pages.